experianplc/EDQCommerceCloudCartridge/Experian_EDQ/Documentation/EDQ Commerce Cloud Integration Manual.md

 ![Global Intuitive Options](https://raw.githubusercontent.com/JoseCastilloExperian/edqCommerceCloud/master/EDQ%20Cartridge%20Manual%20imgs/214globalOptions.png)

 * The preferred address search engine option will let you choose between the address search engine options (choose verification engine to only use this selected engine).
-* The Data Set Code option will let you set a code to use datasets in case the country ISO code requires it.
+* The Data Set Code option will let you set a code to use Data Sets in case the country ISO code requires it.
 * The Activates or deactivates Data Set usage option will let you choose to activate or deactivate Data Set usage.
-* The DataSet Code will let you set the dataset that will be use for an especific country.
+* The Data Set Code will let you set the Data Set that will be use for an especific country.
-* The activates or deactivates Dataset usage will let you use the dataset function; it should be false for countries that don't need datasets.
+* The activates or deactivates Data Set usage will let you use the Data Set function; it should be false for countries that don't need Data Sets.

 The store touchpoints for Global Intuitive are:
 * Add/Edit Address form.